ScientificArchisman/SuperResolution/README.md

-# 📦 Streamlit App Starter Kit
+# 📦 Super Resolution Tool
 ```
-⬆️ (Replace above with your app's name)
+⬆️ This is a super resolution tool using Super Resolution GANs.
 ```

 Description of the app ...